Accreditation for Use of Animals in Research & Teaching

 AAALAC International is where science and responsible animal care connect.

-CALS received AAALAC full accreditation for its animal care program and facilities in February 2013.
+CALS has full AAALAC accreditation for its animal care program and facilities since February 2007.
 AAALAC accreditation places CALS among the top tier of agricultural and life science colleges with respect to standards of animal care.
-Only 14 agricultural colleges from among U.S. land-grant universities are AAALAC accredited.
 This assures continued animal research credibility with funding sources and the general public and is a sign of the high level of competence and performance of the research enterprise.

 Current CALS accreditation status: Full Accreditation